WalterInSH/walterinsh.github.io/_posts/2015-09-27-automation.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/41/Bundesarchiv_B_145_Bild-F038788-0020%2C_Wolfsburg%2C_VW_Autowerk%2C_K%C3%A4fer.jpg"/>

 Volkswagen spent tons of money on building its assembly line, they must have hired lots of brilliant scientists.
+It's cost a fortune.

 But have you ever thought about these questions: